prebid/Prebid.js/dev-docs/publisher-api-reference.md

 + `"medium"`: $0.10 increments, capped at $20 CPM (the default)
 + `"high"`: $0.05 increments, capped at $20 CPM
 + `"auto"`: Applies a sliding scale to determine granularity as shown in the [Auto Granularity](#autoGranularityBucket) table below.
++ `"dense"`: Like `"auto"`, but the bid price granularity uses smaller increments, especially at lower CPMs.
+For details, see the [Dense Granularity](#denseGranularityBucket) table below.

 <a name="autoGranularityBucket"></a>